Alyx-Clark/Alyx-Clark/README.md

 ## If you're wondering if you should hire me....you should
 [![Typing SVG](https://readme-typing-svg.herokuapp.com/?lines=Thanks+for+visiting+my+GitHub&size=25&color=8D1794)](https://git.io/typing-svg)

-I'm Alex, a 28 year old software developer from Ohio.
+I'm Alex, a software developer from Ohio.
 Passionate about full stack web development, building software to interact with hardware and soccer ⚽.
 Connect with me through my socials linked at the top!

 - 🧭 Graduate of [AppAcademy](https://www.appacademy.io/) and [Wright State University](https://www.wright.edu/)